AidanMcKenzie/String-Finder/README.md

 # String Finder

-Submitted in Fevruary 2016 for the Programming Fundamentals module (SET07109), as part of the BEng Software Engineering (Hons) degree at Edinburgh Napier University.
+Submitted in February 2016 for the Programming Fundamentals module (SET07109), as part of the BEng Software Engineering (Hons) degree at Edinburgh Napier University.

 ## Description